FG-AI4H/health-aiaudit-platform/docs/_host.md

         ...
     return output
 ```
-The output should contain a key named result, which is a list containing entries per dataset split that is available for the challenge phase in consideration (in the function definition of evaluate() shown above, the argument: phase_codename will receive the codename for the challenge phase against which the submission was made).
+The output should contain a key named result, which is a list containing entries per dataset split that are available for the challenge phase in consideration (in the function definition of evaluate() shown above, the argument: phase_codename will receive the codename for the challenge phase against which the submission was made).

 ## Questionnaire Config
 In addition to the quantitative evaluation based on metrics, our goal is to provide qualitative assessment in form of a questionnaire.
 This questionnaire consists of 70 questions that also need to be configured in the **challenge_config.yaml** file.